 The ability to monitor, in real time, stream analytics gives enterprises a way to extract business value from data that is effectively in motion.
 On external facing streams, this might mean using these metrics to help further bolster attendance through promoting real time statistics on social networks such as noting impressive viewership volume.
 Going beyond what historical analysis could offer, this gives organizations the ability to inspect and analyze data in order to quickly respond to enhance performance or “right the ship” if the video content is not performing to expectations.

 Read on to learn more about the real time monitoring and analytic features available to leverage live data regarding video channels.
-Also be sure to check out our Live Video Delivery System Built for Scalability white paper, which gives insights into the delivery method used at IBM Cloud Video to better understand the data presented in the live monitoring console.
+Also be sure to check out our Live Video Delivery System Built for Scalability white paper, which gives insights into the delivery method used at IBM Watson Media to better understand the data presented in the live monitoring console.

 - Live Monitoring Console: Overview